The mission of the Surf City Code Enforcement team is to improve and maintain the quality of life for neighborhoods throughout the Town.

 - Overgrown foliage blocking stop signs, impeding lines of sight

-- Encroachments in the public right of way (construction, fences, walls etc.)
+- Encroachments/obstructions in the public right-of-way/spaces (construction, fences, walls etc.)

 Office Location & Mailing Address: